kayla8693/employee-tracker/README.md

 # Employee Management System

 ## Description
 This application is a **C**ontent **M**anagement **S**ystem which allows a user to view, add, update, and delete employee information.
-The application uses an Node.js, Inquirer, and MySql.
+The application uses Node.js, Inquirer, and MySql.
 This application makes it easy for users who are non-developers to view and interact with employee information which is stored in the database.
 Through the application, the user is able to:

   * Add departments, roles, employees